TheFuzzStone/hello_python_world/my_progress_log.md

 **Thoughts**: I didn't have time to learn Python for a couple of days, so today wasn't a productive day.
 But I've finished the chapter "Classes".
 Although, tomorrow I'll start with a quick rerun of the whole chapter.

+---

+## Day 35

+**Time allocated for study (approximately)**: 1 hour 30 minutes

+**Today’s Progress**: Today, I started studying the chapter №10: "**Files and Exepcions**".
+Learned how to read from a file in different ways:

+* Reading an entire file;

+* Reading line by line;

+* Making a list of lines from a file;

+Worked a little with a file contents and learned about file paths (relative and absolute).
+Done tasks 10-1 and 10-2.

+**Thoughts**: I've had a break for almost **two months** without learning Python.
+In the last three days, I've repeated 9 chapters and today I started the chapter №10.
+Repeating the material I have passed, I noticed that I have learned it quite well, and that I personally am glad to see that.
+Thought I'd have a lot harder to remember what I learned but everything's fine.

+---